 Chapter II.
 The resources – rethinking the political topography of energy.

-1. Solar: generating power potential for the South.
+1. Solar: generating power potential for the South and beyond.

 2. Wind: game-changing potential?

 4. Hydropower: proven performance with limited scope for future expansion.

 5. Geothermal and tidal sources: holding promise for many but still at the experimental stage.